fieldtrip/website/workshop/cuttingeeg2021/bids_language.md

   };

 for i=1:length(originalid)
-  % keep the original number as the identifier, but zero pad it to two digits (e.g. 01, 02, ...) number = sscanf(originalid{i}, 'subj%d');
+  % keep the original number as the identifier, but zero pad it to two digits (e.g., 01, 02, ...) number = sscanf(originalid{i}, 'subj%d');
   newid = sprintf('%02d', number);